jlmc/hibernate-tunings/batching-of-write-operations/Readme.md

 The creation of different entities it also an advantage.
 The JDBC batching requires the execution of multiple similar statements.
 And the execution of different statements close the batch.

-Crieting different entities requires that hibernate create different PrepareStatements. and close the batch prematurely.
+Creating different entities requires that hibernate create different PrepareStatements. and close the batch prematurely.
 Hibernate can avoid this by using the next configuration:

 ```xml
 <property name="hibernate.order_inserts" value="true"/>